inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

-Darth Vader sleeps with a Teddywookie.
+Darth Var sleeps with a Teddywookie.
 To the landlord belongs the doorknobs.
 "Th who believe in astrology  living in houses with foundations of Silly Putty."